Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Proposed Method: SAPDEMI

-The proof can be found in the online supplementary material.
+The proof can be found in the online Supplementary Material \ref{proof: computation complexity in cubic spline (without interaction)}.

-As suggested by Proposition \ref{theo: computation complexity of cubic spline}, when $p_{\max}, K \ll M, N$ (which is often the case in practice), it only requires $O(MN)$ numerical operations of the functional estimation stage.
-This is the lowest possible order of complexity in this stage because $MN$ is exactly the number of the sample size and reading the data is an order $O(MN)$ task.
-So it can be concluded that it is very efficient to use cubic spline because its computational complexity achieves the lowest possible order of complexity.
+As suggested by Proposition \ref{theo: computation complexity of cubic spline}, when $p_{\max}, K \ll M, N$ (which is often the case in practice), it only requires $O(MN)$ numerical operations in the functional estimation stage.
+This is the lowest possible order of complexity in this stage, because $MN$ is exactly the sample size of $\mathcal D$, and reading the data is a task of order $O(MN)$.
+Therefore, it is very efficient to use a cubic spline, because its computational complexity achieves the lowest possible order of complexity.

-For comparison, we discuss the computational complexity of the local polynomial regression, which is widely used in existing literature \cite[][]{liang2008parameter, bar1999fitting, schaeffer2017learning, rudy2017data, parlitz2000prediction}.
-It turns out that its computational complexity is
+By way of comparisons, we discuss the computational complexity of the local polynomial regression, which is widely used in the literature \cite[][]{liang2008parameter, bar1999fitting, schaeffer2017learning, rudy2017data, parlitz2000prediction}.
+This computational complexity is \\ $ \max\{ O(M^2 N), O(M N^2) , O(p_{\max} MN), O(K^3) \}, $ which is much higher than ours for a generalized polynomial order $p_{\max}$.
+Specifically, if one restricts the local polynomial regression method to the same order as that of the cubic spline, its computational complexity is

-which is much higher than ours.
-The proof can be found in the supplementary materials.
+which is still higher than that of the cubic spline method in Proposition \ref{theo: computation complexity of cubic spline}.
+The related proposition and proof are available in Supplementary Materials \ref{sec: proof}.
 We summarize the pros and cons of the cubic spline and the local polynomial regression in Table \ref{table: Pros and cons of cubic spline and local polynomial}.